 Our main building is situated on a beautiful twenty-one-acre campus in the heart of Cary, NC.
 Our athletic fields support our many sports, like soccer, football, lacrosse, field hockey, baseball, and more.
-Our current auditorium accommodates our drama, chorus, fine arts, and music programs.
-Plans are in place to grow our facilities over the next five years.
+Our theater accommodates our drama, chorus, fine arts, and music programs.
+We recently remodeled the Field House to create an Art classroom and a space for our instrumental music programs, and we have plans to grow our facilities over the next five years.
 The beautiful oak tree at our entrance symbolizes taking young "shoots" and cultivating them into "oaks of righteousness."